mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 PERHAPS INSERT HOW - SCREEN SHOT?

 In response, Mi asked for advice but Ne gave none walking away.
 Mi noted "She's left me to my own devices."

-Player jump (y) velocity was set very high but left right (x) velocity was slow.
+In Mi's game player jump (y) velocity was set very high but left right (x) velocity was slow.
 This created a very frustrating game feel.
 The following is a compilation of feedback comments or reactions over a 15 minute time period.

     Mi: (Talking to self) No!
 It's so hard that. (referring to a particular jump in her game.)
     Mick: How are you getting on Mi?
 It's looking good.